-In the value field, enter a regular expression to match.
-In the sample configuration, "'^(.)@(.)\$" was entered.
-In this expression, the first (.) will match and store any user part of the Diversion header.
-The second instance of (.) matches and stores any host part of the header.
+In the expression field, enter a regular expression to match.
+In the sample configuration, <sip:(.\)@avayalab\.com(.\)> was entered.
+In this expression, the first (.\) will match and store any user part of the Refer-To header.
+The second instance of (.\) matches and stores any UUI if present.
+The domain avayalab.com is what the SBC would otherwise put in the Diversion header host part.